bobisjan/ember-format/README.md

 * `ember build`

-For more information on using ember-cli, visit [http://www.ember-cli.com/](http://www.ember-cli.com/).
+For more information on using `ember-cli`, visit [http://www.ember-cli.com/](http://www.ember-cli.com/).

+## License

+Ember Format is available under the MIT license.
+See the LICENSE file for more info.